Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

-Interestingly, the results described above provide new insights that can be used to improve our attack.
+The results described above provide new insights that can be used to improve our attack.
 First, we can consider using different candidate architectures for $g'$ and switch between them during the VFL training to identify the one that obtains the lowest matching loss on the generated adversarial gradients $\nabla W'$.
 Observe that, to avoid impacts on the VFL performance, the above strategy can be performed offline.
-The only requirement for the attacker is to save all the intermediate gradients during the VFL training so that later such information can be used to infer the best matching architecture for $g'$.
+The only requirement for the attacker is to save all the intermediate gradients during the VFL training so that such information can be used later to infer the best matching architecture for $g'$.
 The attacker can leverage an additional technique that uses an ensemble of the different candidate architectures for $g'$ to carry out an even more refined attack.
 To do so, the attacker selects a pool of candidate architectures for $g'$ and, with each one of them, performs the predictions on the embeddings of the node.
 Then, all the produced predictions contribute to calculating the loss to generate the adversarial gradients $\nabla W'$.

-We compared the two techniques above against the default strategy in which a static approximation of the architecture of $g'$.
+We compared the two techniques above against the default strategy in which a static approximation of the architecture of $g'$ is guessed.
 For the lowest matching loss method, we leveraged the online mode.
-We tested these methods in a scenario of {\em partial knowledge} of the attacker (to focus only on the classifier model identification), and we considered all three GNN architectures and the four datasets.
+We tested these methods in a scenario {\em limited knowledge} of the attacker (to focus only on the classifier model identification), and we considered all three GNN architectures and the four datasets.
 The results are reported in Table~\ref{tab:matching_loss_ensamble}.

-As we can see, the two proposed strategies, in most cases, improved the performance of the default static strategy, reaching even an astonishing 100\% attack accuracy.
+As we can see, the two proposed strategies, in most cases, improved the performance of the default static strategy, reaching even 100\% attack accuracy.
 Only for Pubmed, we see that the two proposed strategies may sometimes not lead to perfect results.
 We believe this is due to the large size of the Pubmed dataset, which negatively affects the attack performance.
-In summary, the results obtained in this experiment allowed us to introduce two important strategies that the attacker can leverage to select the most appropriate model $g'$ to improve the performance of the BlindSage.
+In summary, the results obtained in this experiment allowed us to introduce two important strategies that are not strictly necessary to perform the attack but that the attacker can leverage to select the most appropriate model $g'$ to improve the performance of the BlindSage.